 2. Prove you’re a long-term fit

-A recent study showed that 1 out of every 3 new employees quits their job after 90 days.
+A recent study showed that 38% of employees are looking to change roles within the next 12 months.
 Such frequent turnover is expensive for companies, so they prioritise applicants who can remain committed to the company for a long time.

 Here’s an example of how to prove that you’re a long-term fit for the role: